Why Does My Dog Like to Sleep in Between My Legs?

 Plenty of dog owners have shared anecdotal evidence about how CBD has improved their dogs’ anxiety.
 A recent survey of US veterinarians revealed that many vets recommend CBD for treating anxiety in dogs, with 77,1% of veterinarians rating it as either ‘very helpful’ or ‘somewhat helpful’ for anxiety.
 The study concluded that most vets believe it to be a safe, effective treatment for multiple conditions, including sleeplessness, epilepsy, skin conditions, inflammation, and pain.
 The most commonly reported side effect was sleepiness.

-Many studies have proven that CBD oil is a safe treatment for dogs.
+Many studies have proven that CBD oil for dogs is a safe treatment for dogs.
 It cannot get your dog high, because it doesn’t contain THC, which is the part of cannabis that intoxicates humans when they consume cannabis.

 There are many different ways to give your dog CBD oil.
 This includes dropping oil directly into their mouths or on their food.
 You can also purchase CBD dog treats, or make your own CBD-infused dog biscuits.